Seahawks position review: How will the Seahawks address their inconsistent pass rush? Should they re-sign Rasheem Green?

 2022 preview

-Much of what was just written about Darrell Taylor can also be written about Rasheem Green.
+Much of what was just written about Taylor can also be written about Rasheem Green.

 Green, like Taylor, is a promising young talent who is just starting to hit his stride.
 He, like Taylor, had a breakthrough with 6.5 sacks in 2021.
-And he, like Taylor, is still 24 years old— Green, in fact, is almost two months younger than Taylor, both born in the spring of 1997.
+And he, like Taylor, is still 24 years old — Green, in fact, is almost two months younger than Taylor, both born in spring 1997.

 Here’s the difference: Green, a 2018 third-round pick, just completed his fourth season and is an unrestricted free agent this offseason.